MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

       If the command returns **False**, enable the account in the domain.

-10. Verify that the DNS Host Name of the gMSA account matches the provided DNS name (LB DNS name), run the following commands:
+10. To verify that the DNS Host Name of the gMSA account matches the provided DNS name (LB DNS name), run the following commands:

       ```powershell
       (Get-ADServiceAccount -Identity <GmsaAccount>).DNSHostName